m-icky/Glora-Beauty-Lounge/README.md

 - Powered by React and Vite
 - Styled with Tailwind CSS

-# Built with ❤️ on Mack
+# Built with ❤️ on Mack.Pixels